We need to know about changes that could reduce or stop your payment.

 What happens if you don’t tell us

 If you don’t tell us about changes in your life, we may pay you too much.
 If this happens you’ll have to pay the money back, plus a fee.

 If you deliberately don’t tell us about changes, we could charge you with fraud.

 Read how to avoid fraud.

-If you get sick or injured
+What if you get sick or injured

 You can stay on Newstart Allowance if you get sick or injured and can’t work as much for a while.

 We’ll need a medical certificate from your doctor that says you can’t work for at least 8 hours a week.